Your browser does not support JavaScript. If the webpage function is not working properly, please open the browser JavaScript status.

 regulation for the ratio of hsbandry excrement resources

 The EPA amended the regulations in October 2016 to simplify the inspection items and application procedures.
-To strongly promote livestock excrement utilization, the regulations were amended on December 27th, 2017, to simplify the application procedures of adding farmlands for fertilizers, exempt permit registration for using fertilizers in farmlands, and simplify content required to report recycling.
-At the same time, the following standards are set to indicate the required percentage of transforming livestock wastewater (through using liquor and fiber digestate as farmland fertilizers, re-using livestock excrement based on Regulations on Agricultural Waste Reuse, irrigating vegetables if the liquid meets effluent standards) into resources.
+To strongly promote livestock waste utilization, the regulations were amended on December 27th, 2017, to simplify the application procedures of adding farmlands for fertilizers, exempt permit registration for using fertilizers in farmlands, and simplify content required to report recycling.
+At the same time, the following standards are set to indicate the required percentage of transforming livestock wastewater (through using liquor and fiber digestate as farmland fertilizers, re-using livestock waste based on Regulations on Agricultural Waste Reuse, irrigating vegetables if the liquid meets effluent standards) into resources.
 For newly installed facilities, the percentage of wastewater utilization shall account for more than 10% of the total.
 For existing facility that raises more than 2,000 pigs or 500 cattle, the target is 5% within 5 years and 10% within 10 years; while those that raise 20 to 2,000 pigs or 40 to 500 cattle should reach 5% within 8 years and 10% within 12 years.
 The regulations were once again amended on March 8th, 2019 to extend the definition of fertilized farmland, and impose tiered management on excrement recycling based on the fertilization amount and type.

 Back to the top of the page